 Information and library services

 Information Services, housed in the library, provides services to AIMS staff via the intranet, and also some services to the public and other libraries.

 This section also encompasses the Registry, which is responsible for record-keeping, correspondence and the safekeeping of seals and contracts.
 Registry is the Institute’s official archive office and adheres to the Archives Act 1983.

 The AIMS library is one of the largest specialist marine science libraries in Australia.
-Our collections include around 12 000 books, 3500 journal titles (print and online), maps, charts, aerial photographs, CD-ROMs, audiovisual materials and remote access online databases.
+Our collections include around 7000 books, 2500 journal titles (online and selected titles in print), maps, charts, aerial photographs, CD-ROMs, audiovisual materials and remote access online databases.